peter-kal/focuzd/README.md

   - [x] revamp settings page to be more user-friendly
   - [x] fix issue, Next() not working properly when not skipping

+  ## for release 1.1 minor release
+    - [ ] make sounds when changing state(opt-in)
+    - [ ] consider different widgets for settings
+    - [ ] add greek language support
+    - [ ] consider adding a circular progress indicator along with the countdown

  ### for release 2.0(still thinking)
    - [ ] add statistics and analytics